 An Overview of the Florida Wrongful Death Statute

 Florida’s wrongful death statute helps ensure that individuals who wrongfully caused someone’s death are held responsible for their actions.

 The law also helps ensures that a deceased person’s survivors and loved ones receive fair compensation and financial remedy for the death of their loved one.

-Under the Florida wrongful death statute, a wrongful death occurs when a person dies as a result of someone else’s negligence, wrongful act, or violation of a contract or warranty.
+Under the FL wrongful death statute, a wrongful death occurs when a person dies as a result of someone else’s negligence, wrongful act, or violation of a contract or warranty.
 A person may bring a civil suit for wrongful death in Florida and recover monetary damages.